AviationCode/elasticsearch/readme.md

 ### Custom index name

 You may want to use a custom name or use existing index name with your eloquent model.
-Just like you can define the database table used you can also define the index named used
+Just like you can define the database table used you can also define the index named used.

 ```php
 use AviationCode\Elasticsearch\Model\ElasticSearchable;